An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Experimentation

 \subsubsection{Parameters and experimental setting}

 In all of the co-optimization environments, we consider a stopping criterion of $8 \cdot 10^6$ steps.
 Each execution is repeated 60 times, and we report the mean and the 95\% confidence band of the mean computed with bootstrap~\citep{arzaComparingTwoSamples2022}.
 Besides that, the default parameters of the environments are used with no changes.
-However, two of the co-optimization environments (\veenstra and \jorgen) were originally \textit{concurrent} approaches, which means that the number of episodes evaluated per design is not given by the authors.

-We conducted a parameter tuning experiment to choose the optimal number of episode evaluations per design.
-We tested 6 configurations with 40 repetitions per configuration, with the results shown in Figure~\ref{fig:controller_per_morph_tune_combined}.
-From the experiments, the best number of controller evaluations per design for \veenstra seems to be 64, with a better median and mean best-found objective value.
-For \jorgen, the best number of controller evaluations per design seems to be 128, out of the tested configurations.